Christian Catacombs in Rome

 "Anonymous" Catacombs under Municipal or Regional Jurisdiction

-Private or "anonymous" catacombs documented and preserved, whenever possible, by the Italian State, include the Catacomb of via Rovigno, the Hypogeum of Trebius Justus on the via Latina, the catacomb galleries added to pre-existing funerary monuments like the Tomb of Cecilia Metella and Mausoleum of Lucilio Peto, and a number of other sites that also do not appear to contain venerated Christian tombs or shrines.
+Private or "anonymous" catacombs documented and preserved, whenever possible, by the Italian State, include the Catacomb of via Rovigno, the Hypogeum of Trebius Justus on the via Latina, the catacomb galleries added to pre-existing funerary monuments like the Tomb of Cecilia Metella, Tomb of the Scipios, Mausoleum of Lucilio Peto, and other sites that also do not appear to contain venerated Christian tombs or shrines.
 Catacombs used by Jews fall into this category, but are maintained in exclusive partnership with the Union of Jewish Communities in Italy.
 These sites are usually closed to the public, but may be possible to visit upon request.

 Soprintendenza Speciale per i Beni Archeologici di Roma (SSBAR)